 Capital gains tax is a tax that is payable on profit made from the sale of an asset.
 But, this tax works differently when it comes to selling property than it does with assets such as stocks and shares.
-Capital gains on property have to be declared earlier and they can be taxed at a much higher level as well.
+Capital gains on property must be declared earlier and property can be taxed at a much higher level, as well.

 Property Expert Series: Kristen Durose from Red Star Wealth

 - Part 1: Introducing Kristen Durose from Red Star Wealth

 - Part 2: Section 24 And What It Means For Buy-To-Let Landlords

 - Part 3: What Investors Need To Know About The Changes In Stamp Duty

 - Part 4: How Does Capital Gains Tax On Property Work?